-This speaker series will bring together academics, historians, students, policy makers, community organizations and practitioners to discuss Canada's story, as we tell it in numbers.
-Each event will focus on one of the Canada 150 themes—diversity and inclusiveness, reconciliation with Indigenous peoples, youth and the environment, and will highlight interesting historical research in each area.
+This speaker series brought together academics, historians, students, policy makers, community organizations and practitioners to discuss Canada’s story, as we tell it in numbers.
+These events focused on ethnocultural diversity, families and the environment, and highlighted interesting historical research in each area.

 April 25, 2017 – The story of Canada's ethnocultural diversity in numbers

 Discover your Canada in numbers, then and now

 Here is a selection of statistical information to celebrate Canada's identity; its ethnic, linguistic, cultural and regional diversity; and its rich history and heritage.